jweinflash/chicago-taxi/docs/analysis.md

 Once the data is organized properly, it's pretty easy to build the visual we're looking for.
 We first
 1. Pull-in a map of Chicago using `ggmap`'s `get_googlemap` function call
 2. Convert this to a `ggplot` object using the `ggmap::ggmap` function, setting our data to the `base_layer` in the process
-3. Draw `geom_polygons` for each community area, filling them with the percentage of pickups they account for using `scale_fill_gradient`, and
+3. Draw `geom_polygons` for each community area, filling them with the percentage of pickups they account for (scaling the color with the help of `scale_fill_gradient`), and
-4. `facet_wrap` on `period` to show this visualization per quarter
+4. `facet_wrap`'ing on `period` to show this visualization per quarter

 ``` r
 ggm_chi = get_googlemap("Chicago, Illinois", zoom = 10, maptype = "roadmap")